An Alternative Trajectory for Generative AI: Introduction

 \item We articulate concrete alternative architectures centered on DSS: how to construct them, how to generate targeted synthetic curricula from abstractions, and how to assemble DSS societies for complex tasks.

-\item We propose evaluation protocols and research directions, including continual learning for agents, energy and deployment analyses, and case studies in medicine, engineering, and education that demonstrate how our proposed trajectory is testable and actionable. \end{enumerate}
+\item We propose evaluation protocols and research directions, including continual learning for agents, energy and deployment analyses, and applications in medicine, engineering, and education that demonstrate how our proposed trajectory is testable and actionable. \end{enumerate}

-In the following sections, we first present a brief timeline of AGI and motivate our vision (Section \ref{sec:AGI}).
-We then discuss the principles of good data (Section \ref{sec:good_data_importance}), abstractions (Section \ref{sec:abstraction}), reasoning (Section \ref{sec:reasoning}), and modularity needed for DSS (Sections \ref{sec:dss_building_blocks} and \ref{sec:dss}).
+The article is organized as follows.
+We first discuss the principles of good data (Section \ref{sec:good_data_importance}), abstractions (Section \ref{sec:abstraction}), reasoning (Section \ref{sec:reasoning}), and modularity needed for DSS (Sections \ref{sec:dss_building_blocks} and \ref{sec:dss}).
 Other sections show how synthetic data and neurosymbolic components can bootstrap the AI vision (Section \ref{sec:ns_abstractions}) and how agent architectures enable continual learning and real-world use (Section \ref{sec:agents}).
-Finally, we document the empirical limits of scaling and the energy footprint of large models, and discuss broader implications for deployment, sustainability, and the social benefits of making expert-level AI available across many domains (Sections \ref{sec:energy} and \ref{sec:final_goals}).
+Then, we document the empirical limits of scaling and energy footprint of large models, and discuss broader implications for deployment, sustainability, and social benefits of making expert-level AI available across many domains (Sections \ref{sec:energy} and \ref{sec:final_goals}).
+Finally, we discuss our vision in the context of the AGI quest (Section \ref{sec:AGI}).
 Altogether, these sections build a roadmap for an alternative trajectory for generative AI, one that aims for depth over breadth, quality over quantity, and modular, sustainable intelligence over ever-larger generalist monoliths.